ShawnDhaliwal/CoursePal/README.md

 ### Tasks Completed
 - Basic design of webpages using HTML5 and CSS
-- All webpages link to eachother
+- Connecting to MySQL database using PHP
+- Retrieving and storing user information into MySQL database using PHP
 - Users are able to Register an account with a unique username.
 - Account information such as Email, Password, and Username is stored in MySQL database.
 - Users are able to log in using the unique username and password of a registered account.